-The other track concerned decommissioning and was set forth in the Communiqué:
+The other track concerned decommissioning and was set forth as follows in the Communiqué:

-- "5.
-In parallel, the two governments have agreed to establish an International Body to provide an independent assessment of the decommissioning issue. - 6.
+- 5. In parallel, the two governments have agreed to establish an International Body to provide an independent assessment of the decommissioning issue. - 6.
 Recognising the widely expressed desire to see all arms removed from Irish politics, the two Governments will ask the International Body to report on the arrangements necessary for the removal from the political equation of arms silenced by virtue of the welcome decisions taken last Summer and Autumn by those organisations that previously supported the use of arms for political purposes. - 7.
 In particular, the two Governments will ask the Body to: - identify and advise on a suitable and acceptable method for full and verifiable decommissioning; and - report whether there is a clear commitment on the part of those in possession of such arms to work constructively to achieve that. - 8.
 It will be for the International Body to determine its own procedures.
-The two Governments expect it to consult widely, to invite relevant parties to submit their analysis of matters relevant to the decommissioning issue and, in reaching its conclusions within its remit, to consider such reidence on its merits."
+The two Governments expect it to consult widely, to invite relevant parties to submit their analysis of matters relevant to the decommissioning issue and, in reaching its conclusions within its remit, to consider such evidence on its merits."

-We are an outside group with no stake Northern Ireland other than an interest in seeing an end to the conflict (deleted: in the current ability of its people to live in peace. ability of its people to bring a fresh and unbiased perspective to the issue.
-We are process) is to bring a fresh and unbiased perspective to the issue.
+We are an outside group with no stake in Northern Ireland other than an interest in seeing an end to the conflict (deleted: there) and in the ability of its people to live in peace.
+Our role (deleted: in the current process) is to bring a fresh and unbiased perspective to the issue.
+We are motivated solely by our wish to help.

-To provide us with sufficient information to meet our remit, we held two series of meetings in Belfast, Dublin and London; the first December two series of meetings in Belfast, Through 21, 1996.
-In addition, 15 through 18, 1995, the second January 11 through 21, 1995.

-We held an organizational meeting in New York on December 9, 1995.
+To provide us with sufficient information to meet our remit, we held two series of meetings in Belfast, Dublin and London: the first, December 15 through 18, 1995; the second, January 11 through 21, 1996.
+In addition, we held an organizational meeting in New York on December 9, 1995.

 In the course of our meetings we heard orally and in writing from dozens of government officials, political leaders, church officials, and other relevant persons.
 A list of all those with whom we met is attached.
 We received hundreds of letters and telephone calls from members of the public.
 We thank all for their submissions.
-Contributions from those who suffered losses during the time of troubles but are strongly committed to suffered losses during the time of troubles.
-All the submissions have been the peace process were especially moving.
+Contributions from those who suffered losses during the time of troubles but are strongly committed to the peace process were especially moving.
 All the submissions have been carefully reviewed and considered.

 This assessment represents our best and our unanimous judgement.
 There are no differences among us.